-Cave Diving in the Nullarbor Is Like Floating in Space
+Cave Diving Is Like Floating in Space

 Most caves elsewhere in the world were formed when streams carved holes into ancient fault lines, but South Australia was a little weirder.
 The middle Australian state is bookended by two huge sheets of limestone that formed under the sea.
-Then later, when the sea drained away, rain gnawed into the limestone to form sprawling networks of water-logged tunnels that disappear for kilometers into the guts of the Earth.
+Then later, when the sea drained away, rain gnawed into the limestone to form sprawling networks of water-logged tunnels that disappear for kilometres into the guts of the earth.

 "It was something no one had done before," he said.
 "And the diving was breathtaking.
 The caves were enormous.
 The walls were pure white, so our lights reflected off everything.
 The water was crystal clear and pure.
 When we surveyed them, the divers were 500 feet apart and you could see them as crystal clear as day."

 Since then, times have changed.
 Now there are new faces and new technologies like rebreathers, which extend the amount of time a diver can spend underwater.
 Lewis himself doesn't do much exploring these days.
-Instead he leaves much of it to young guns like Dr. Richard Harris.
+Instead he leaves much of it to young guns like Dr Richard Harris.

 "Some people look down through the clear water and feel dizzy," he said.
-"There's a well-known site in Piccaninnie Ponds, where there is a narrow chasm or slot that drops down about 20 meters and as you swim out over it, the ground drops away out from below you and a lot of people feel like they're going to fall."
+"There's a well-known site in Piccaninnie Ponds, where there is a narrow chasm or slot that drops down about 20 metres and as you swim out over it, the ground drops away out from below you and a lot of people feel like they're going to fall."

 "Some people overuse the space analogy, but it's really appropriate.
 You really do feel like you're suspended in nothing."

 Cave diving at an elite level is about mastery and precision.
-The level of technical knowledge needed to pull it off is one of the things that separates it from other exploration-based activities like urbex.
+The level of technical knowledge needed to pull it off is one of the things that separates it from other exploration-based activities like Urbex.
 Those who make it that far in the cave diving world mark themselves out as explorers and careful, "technical-minded" divers chasing the perfect dive.
 A clumsy dive that stirs up silt or disturbs the cave is a professional sin.

 To even get to that point takes months of dedicated training, practice, and experience, and access to cave sites is difficult.
 This is because hazards are real, even if the community are sensitive to public perception and would prefer to not talk about them.
 When a person dives into the ocean, they have light and can just resurface if they get into trouble.
 A cave diver cannot.
 "Thrill-seekers" and "suicide freaks" are not welcome.